offertoro/VideoViewer/README.md

 There are two parts to this test.
 Please provide a solution to the part you've been tasked to complete.

+It is encouraged that if and when you have questions you should talk with babin@offertoro.com to get answers for them!

 ## Definitions:
 * The VideoViewer server endpoint is at: http://videoviewer.com/ws.php (not really)
 * The VideoViewer HTML client side endpoint is at: http://videoviewer.com/index.php (not really)